Tommy Cullen: Playing career

 Cullen played club football with Edenderry.
 He began his inter-county career as a dual player with the Offaly minor teams that contested provincial finals in both hurling and Gaelic football in 1957.
-He was called up to the Offaly senior football panel during the 1957-58 National League and made his championship debut in the 1958 Leinster Championship.
-Cullen played a role in the Offaly breakthrough, claiming back-to-back Leinster Championships in the 1960 championship and 1961 competition before losing out to Down in the 1961 All-Ireland final.
+He was called up to the Offaly senior football panel during the 1957–58 National League and made his championship debut in the 1958 Leinster SFC.
+Cullen played a role in the Offaly breakthrough, claiming back-to-back Leinster SFC titles in 1960 and 1961, before losing to Down in the 1961 All-Ireland SFC final.
 He continued to line out for Offaly until June 1968 and in total he represented the team on 58 occasions, 23 times in the championship and 35 times in the league.
-At club level, Cullen won an Offaly County Championship with Edenderry while still a minor, while he also played a role in the club's rise to the senior ranks of Offaly hurling as they captured the junior championship in 1962 and the intermediate championship in 1963.
+At club level, Cullen won an Offaly County Championship with Edenderry when he was still a minor, while he also played a role in the club's rise to the senior ranks of Offaly hurling when the team won an Offaly JHC title in 1962 and an IHC title in 1963.